godatadriven/godatadriven-blog/content/upgrade-CDH4-to-CDH5.md

 1. Agent Install config

     How Cloudera Manager connect to the agents is defined here.
 The number of simultaneous installations is a number to think about.
     Try to pick a 'smart' number, we have 12 nodes that are being upgraded.
 We used the default 10 and and it took a long time for them to complete and start the upgrade on the last 2 agents.
-The network IO is very high, that's why we would recommend a lower number to not be network bound during the upgrade.
+The network IO is very high, that's why we would recommend a lower so the upgrade wouldn't be network bound.
     Picking 6 was better in our case.
 In two rounds all nodes are installed with limited network io.

     ![upgrade-step3](static/images/upgrade-cdh5-cluster/step3.png)